kalyani-mane/Anudip-Foundation-Data-Analytics/README.md

 Topics Covered:
 Excel: Basics to advanced data cleaning, analysis, and visualization.
-Power BI: Creating interactive dashboards and insightful visualizations.
-SQL: Managing and querying databases efficiently.
-Python: Leveraging libraries like Pandas, NumPy, and Matplotlib for data analysis and visualization.

 📂 About the Repository
 This repository serves as a showcase of my work throughout the course.
 It contains all tasks, assignments, projects, and practice files I’ve completed during the program.